 - Drama: you work on pronunciation, stress and intonation, plus the necessary dramatic skills to put on a performance of a musical drama

 - Journalism: takes you through some of the key components of English-language newspapers and the creation of a group paper.

 Individual tuition option

 Executive accommodation options

-A specialist English course suitable for those who have basic point-and-shoot cameras or semi-professional SLRs.
-We cover the essential photography concepts: shutter speed, aperture and sensitivity and then apply the ideas to a number of practical photographic experiences.
+A specialist English course covering the essential photography concepts: framing, composition and editing and then seeking to apply these concepts to a number of practical photographic experiences.

 Lessons focus on:

-The course also involves an introduction to photo-editing using Adobe Photoshop Elements, which students use to prepare and refine a set of photos for a presentation on the final day of the course.
-Students from levels B1 through to C2 can all benefit from the language component of the course.
+The course involves an introduction to photo-editing using Adobe Photoshop Elements, which students use to prepare and refine a set of photos for a presentation on the final day of the course.

 A specialist English course offering practical experience in making and editing video clips, which are eventually made into a DVD.